TMLN1234/uol-ddf-2026-portfolio-mai-linh/README.md

 Mai Linh's portfolio for the lecture "Digital Design and Fabrication"

 The portfolio entries for submission are in the [exercise](/exercises) folder as a markdown file.
-Each exercise submission has each own markdown-file:
+Each exercise submission has its own markdown-file:
 - [exercise1_electrical_circuits.md](exercises/exercise1_electrical_circuits.md)
 - [exercise2_arduino_alarm_clock.md](exercises/exercise2_arduino_alarm_clock.md)
 - [exercise3_sensors_and_actuators.md](exercises/exercise3_sensors_and_actuators.md)